Who is Commons Speaker John Bercow?

 He has dismissed claims he had displayed an anti-Brexit sticker in his car, insisting it belonged to his wife Sally and she was "entitled to her views" as she was "not the chattel of her husband".

-Earlier this year the Speaker faced allegations of bullying, which he denies.
+In 2018, the Speaker faced allegations of bullying, which he denies.

 Another former senior official, David Leakey, said Mr Bercow created a climate of "fear and intimidation".

-At the time his spokesman said there was "no substance" to Mr Sinclair's allegations and that while he had had "fundamental disagreements" with Mr Leakey they had "interacted adequately after that".
+At the time, his spokesman said there was "no substance" to Mr Sinclair's allegations and that while he had had "fundamental disagreements" with Mr Leakey, they had "interacted adequately after that".

 Asked about the allegations in the Commons, Mr Bercow responded: "I have a superb team of dedicated, effective and long-serving staff, five of whom have served me for a collective total of over 40 years.